NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ### 2<sup>nd</sup> step: Set up Anaconda environment

 Use the `env_example.yml` file that can be found in the aforementioned repo to create the new Anaconda environment.
 You can do it to a directory of your choosing.
 There are three main directories on Eagle where you can install the new environment, namely `/home`, `/scratch`, and `/projects`.
 Depending on your needs, you have to choose one of these three.
-For more information regarding installing your new environment and the different Eagle directories, please see [here](https://nrel.github.io/HPC/languages/python/NREL_python.html) and [here](https://nrel.github.io/HPC/languages/python/conda.html).
+Please go to [NREL HPC resources page](https://nrel.github.io/HPC/) to find more information about [the various Eagle directories](https://nrel.github.io/HPC/languages/python/NREL_python.html) and [how to create new Anaconda environments](https://nrel.github.io/HPC/languages/python/conda.html).

 For example: